natevaughan/storyworlds/README.md

 # Storyworlds
 Create and collaborate on interactive fiction.
 Anyone can continue the story.

+## Running Storyworlds Locally
+Clone the repository and make sure to have the following dependencies installed
+* Java 8
+* Mongodb
+* Maven
+* Node.js for building web assets
+* npm for building web assets
+* gulp-cli (you may need this if running on ubuntu)

+### Configuring environment
+Storyworlds requires two environment variables to be set (by editing ~/.bashrc or ~/.bash_profile):

+     MONGODB_URI = <your local mongodb uri, likely mongodb://localhost:27017>
+     MONGODB_DATABASE_NAME = storyworlds

+### Building the web app
+Run the following commands:

+    npm install
+    gulp
+    mvn clean package install
+    java -jar target/storyworlds-0.0.1-SNAPSHOT.jar console

+The application will start in console mode and take you through a series of steps to setup a Spring Security user.

 ## Web application
-Coming soon.
+Web application mode is a simple Angular.js app that will allow you to select storyworld and interact with it in a simple console-like web environment.

 ## Standalone application
 The standalone command-line version of Storyworlds does not allow collaboration but allows creation and editing of storyworlds in a classic text-based console game feel.
-It can be installed using maven by running `mvn clean package install`.

-To start the application, run `java -jar storyworlds-0.0.1.jar`.

-Requirements: Java, Maven installed and added to PATH.

 # Commands